neothXT/Snowdrop/README.md

 ## Installation

 Snowdrop is available via SPM.
-It works with iOS Deployment Target has to be 14.0 or newer.
-If you code for macOS, your Deployment Target has to be 11 or newer.
+It works with iOS Deployment Target 14.0 or later and macOS Deployment Target 11 or later.

 ## Key Functionalities